Event Trends Blog

 Event organisers have more opportunities than ever before to collect and utilise attendee data.
 While predominantly used to calculate ROI and measure success, these data points can be valuable information sources to tap into and improve the attendee experience.

-Increasing in popularity over the last few years, events focusing on mindfulness, self-care and wellness continue to take place across many industries.
+Increasing in popularity over the last few years, event trends focusing on mindfulness, self-care and wellness continue to take place across many industries.
 Rather than being undertaken via back-to-back seminars, workshops, or delivered with a side of Zoom fatigue, these practices are far more likely to be seen implemented as smaller segments or activities within an event schedule.
+Expect to see an increase in “unplugged” zones, yoga, massage stations, outdoor activities, and other sessions designed around wellness.

 Sign up to get more of our content